valtix-security/terraform-provider-valtix/docs/resources/address_object.md

 * `description` - (Optional) Description of the Address Object
 * `type` = `GEO_IP` - (Required) Type of the Address Object
 * `value` - (Required) A list of Geo IPs defined by their Country name.
 A full list of Country names can be obtained from the [GeoNames Countries](https://www.geonames.org/countries/) site.
 * `match_xff` - (Optional) `true` or `false`.
 Defines whether the IP information available in the X-Forwarded-For HTTP request header should be evaluated.
 When not specified, the default value is `false`.
+(Even though this argument is optional, it is recommended to specify a value explicitly, as the default value may change in the future).
 <br><br>For an example, see [GEO_IP (Source Destination) Example](#geo_ip-source-destination-example)

 #### GROUP (Source Destination) Arguments